solidjs/solid/README.md

 The use of the function allows for more control over the access to update the state object and is the key to reducing the use of unnecessary Proxies to allow for greater performance.

 But where the magic happens is with making computations.
 This done through State's select method which takes an Observable, a Promise, or a Function and maps it to a state property.
-The simplest form of passing a function will wrap it in our Selector Observable which is a computation that automatically tracks dependencies.
+The simplest form of passing a function will wrap it in an Observable which will automatically tracks dependencies.

     state.select({
       displayName: () => {